 Coordinating schedules with applicants in remote locations can be complicated, inconvenient and very time-consuming.
 Multiple phone calls and/or long email threads are often necessary just to set up an interview time that suits both the recruiter and the applicant.

 Solution: Overcome Time Zone Differences For Offshore Hiring with Automated Scheduling

-With an automatic scheduling tool, it doesn’t matter which time zone your applicants are located in, simply pre-set your availability in your own time zone and have respondents from anywhere in the world schedule themselves in for a video interview when it’s most convenient for them.
+With an automatic scheduling tool, it doesn’t matter which time zone your applicants are located in, simply pre-set your availability in your own time zone and have respondents from anywhere in the world schedule themselves in for a online interview when it’s most convenient for them.
 Stop playing long-distance phone tag with your applicants and struggling to coordinate schedules across multiple time zones, whether it’s a live video conference, a group interview or a panel interview, a self-scheduling tool makes it easy for you to meet your applicants no matter how far away they are.

 “Despite all the benefits of outsourcing, it is only a good thing if you’re receiving the quality you expect.
 Anything less will be a disappointment”